Accountability and remedy in public finance

 Recourse works to hold international financial institutions (IFIs) to account: to help prevent harm from occurring, to remedy harms, and to ensure IFIs learn lessons and avoid repeating the same mistakes.

-Pressuring IFIs to change the way they respond to harms caused raises the profile of environmental and social (E&S) risks within the institution, leading to better protections for people and the planet.
+Pressuring IFIs to change the way they address project impacts raises the profile of environmental and social (E&S) risks within the institution, leading to better protections for people and the planet.
 Strengthening E&S protections and improving disclosure in turn helps to prevent future harms, closing the feedback loop on accountability.

 Environmental and social safeguards are only useful if banks can be held accountable to them publicly.
 Recourse also campaigns to strengthen the IFIs’ accountability mechanisms themselves, benchmarking them against one another to create a race to the top.